minprog/cs50x-1718-1819/problems/cards/lab/README.md

 ## Card: a data class

 Let's create a `Card` class first.
-For this lab, a `Card` is very simple *data class*: it only contains a few attributes, as well as the method necessary to fill those.
+For this lab, a `Card` is very simple *data class*: it only contains a few attributes, as well as the initializer method necessary to fill those.

 In this case, the attributes will contain the minimum of information needed to uniquely define what kind of card it is: